stressfm/matriz/README.rst

 In the machine where the server will run, server dependencies must be explicitly installed::

     $ pip install matriz[server]

-In both cases external dependencies must be installed for the program to work.
-For the client:

-* Jack
-* GStreamer, including the gst-rtsp-server package

-For the server, if you want to stream the performance, you might want to install and configure:

-* liquidsoap (to receive and combine client streams)
-* icecast2 (to stream the combined audio from all clients)
-* GStreamer (to decode client streams)

 Using ansible
 .............